 “You aren’t the fifth wheel Abby.
 James and I are not a couple.”
 I say, nudging his arm off me and then turning to step next to Abby.
 This makes James frown, but then he quickly recovers when he notices a hot brunette about ten feet away.

 “Catch you later.”
 He waves to us, which makes Ian follow as he notices the brunette has a blonde friend.

 Elena frowns and crosses her arms while I only roll my eyes.
 Typical.

 “Ah yes, their bimbo Barbie’s await.”
 Abby deadpans.

 “She’s not even that pretty.”
 Elena comments, referring to the blonde with her hands all over Ian’s chest.
 She had way too much makeup on her face, and her spray tan made her look like an umpa-lumpa.

 “She’s nothing, Lena.
 Soon he will realize what an amazing catch you are and he won’t even look at another girl again, let alone talk to one.”
-I try to comfort.
-“If he doesn’t, well then it’s his loss.”
+I try to comfort, “If he doesn’t, well then it’s his loss.”

 “But why doesn’t he see that now?”
 Elena sighs, walking down into the water of the lazy river as Abby and I follow.

-“Because he’s an unintelligent teenaged boy with absolutely no morals or common sense.
+“Because he’s an unintelligent teenage boy with absolutely no morals or common sense.
 He thinks with his smaller head.
 You pickin’ up what I’m puttin’ down?”
 Abby says, floating in the water on her back.